plone/training/theming/theme-package-2.rst

    </before>

 That was basically all to bring the theme together with the dynamic elements from Plone.
-The rest is more or less CSS.
+The next part will :doc:`cover necessary CSS customizations <theme-package-3>` for our theme.
-Later we will :ref:`create-dynamic-slider-content-in-plone` to make the slider dynamic and let users change the pictures for the slider.
+Later we will :ref:`make the slider dynamic and let users change the pictures for the slider <create-dynamic-slider-content-in-plone>`.